thomal/COMP208/README.txt

 - Class diagram (Someone please clarify on this)
 - Sketches of GUI (Peter and Mike to do this together)
 - GANTT chart and risk assessment (after user requirements has been drafted out)
+- Data dictionary (Aishah)
+- Read about how to implement SQLite (Aishah)

 ---------------------------------------
 Meeting #2 Minutes (Friday, 31/01/2014)